rcrtss/liquid-mix-control-system/README.md

-# Mix control system with Arduino UNO
+# Liquid mixture control system with Arduino UNO
 Liquid mix control system simulating an industrial process replacing a PLC with an Arduino UNO and the necessary electronics for input and output interfaces.

 # Introduction